The hiring trends nobody is talking about

 Graph 3 Explanation

 This graph shows you the same data as graph #2, just laid out differently.
-You can see that the 2020 line is much lower than the 2015-2019 lines, meaning that there were less people starting new jobs in 2020.
+You can see that the 2020 line is much lower than the 2015-2019 lines, meaning that less people were starting new jobs in 2020.
 That’s no surprise because the pandemic made everyone very cautious and with people losing their jobs, it doesn’t create an atmosphere of safety for changing jobs.
-Plus there were less jobs available.
+Plus there were fewer jobs available.

 While 2021 has been notorious for being a tough talent market (aka it’s really hard to find people to hire), it’s likely that the pandemic is still creating a cautious atmosphere for employees.
 The unemployment rate has consistently sat around 5% through 2020 and 2021 (reaching 7.4% in June 2020), but peoples’ movement into new jobs hasn’t bounced back to pre-covid levels.